Measuring Movement Using Flux

 Flux is an unusual concept for many people because its ordinary (conversational) meaning is rather different from its scientific meaning.
-For most people (meaning the two people we just asked!) flux means changes in conditions, similar to “ebb and flow” or “fluctuations”. “the net rate at which particles move through a certain area ” .
+For most people (meaning the two people we just asked!) flux means changes in conditions, similar to “ebb and flow” or “fluctuations”.
+But its scientific meaning is “the net rate at which particles move through a certain area” .

 That is, flux is the net movement of particles across a specified area in a specified period of time.
 The particles may be ions or molecules, or they may be larger, like insects, muskrats or cars.
 The units of time can be anything from milliseconds to millennia.
 Here are some examples:

 The number of cars that pass through a toll booth every day.

 The net number of muskrats that cross a fence every hour.